Technical Debt: The Silent Tax That's Slowly Killing Your Business

 What Technical Debt Actually Is (In Plain English)

-Imagine you're renovating your office.
-You need the meeting room done before Monday.
+Say you're renovating your office.
+You need the meeting room ready by Monday.
 The proper way takes two weeks.
-The "just make it work" way takes two days — run an extension cord across the floor, tape it down, and promise yourself you'll wire it properly next month.
+The "just make it work" way takes two days: run an extension cord across the floor, tape it down, and tell yourself you'll wire it properly next month.

 Monday comes.
 The meeting room works.
 Nobody trips.
 Everyone moves on.
-Two years later, there are seventeen extension cords across that floor, each taped down by someone different, and nobody remembers which one powers what.
-Unplugging the wrong cord kills the projector in the boardroom.
+Two years later there are seventeen extension cords across that floor, each taped down by a different person, and nobody remembers which one powers what.
+Pull the wrong cord and the boardroom projector dies.
 That's technical debt.

 Technical debt, in three sentences: